netsec-ethz/scion-tutorials/content/apps/remote_sig.md

 # SCION IP Gateway (SIG)

 The [SCION IP Gateway `SIG`](https://github.com/netsec-ethz/scion/tree/scionlab/go/sig) enables legacy IP applications to communicate over SCION.
-This tutorial describes how to set up two SIGs locally to test the SIG can enable any IP application to communicate over SCION.
+This tutorial describes how to set up two SIGs locally to test the SIG can enable any IP application to communicate over SCION (this can be extended to support multiple SIG enpoints).

 ## Environment